Graduate Entry Medicine: About the Course

 The University of Oxford a 4-year Graduate Entry Medicine programme (A101) for graduates in specific science degrees.
 The course leads to the Bachelor of Medicine and Surgery (BM BCh) and the final two years (Years 3 & 4) are shared with students on the 6-year undergraduate programme (A100).

-These pages describe the 4-year course with written information about the standard course (A100) available separately.
+Content on these pages describe the 4-year course, with written information about the standard course (A100) available separately.

 Aims & Features of the 4-year Graduate Entry Medicine Programme